Speaker Profile

 • Regina Barzilay, MIT

-AI and Omics Foundation Models Powering Translational Research
+AI & Omics Foundation Models Powering Translational Research

 • Chair: Janusz Dutkowski, Data4Cure